shamsherfairfest/testing/README.md

         python3 manage.py migrate_schemas "app_name" --schema='schemas_name'
         ```
      Note: If still you are facing issues then you need to run migrate files
-    i.
-Need to run the fixtures
+    * Need to run the fixtures
         ```
         python3 manage.py loaddata client_data
         ```